AthenaModel/kite/docs/BUILD.md

     $ ./bin/kite.tcl build all

 8. Install Kite.
-This will copy ./bin/kite-windows.exe (or whatever) to ~/bin/kite, and install the Kite Tcl libraries into the local teapot.
+This will copy ./bin/kite-<version>-<platform>.exe (or whatever) to ~/bin/kite, and install the Kite Tcl libraries into the local teapot.

     $ ./bin/kite.tcl install

+   NOTE: When installing a new build of Kite, always use kite.tcl to do do the installation, rather than a previously installed Kite executable.
+   If you say

+    $ kite install                    DON'T DO THIS

+   then ~/bin/kite will try to overwrite itself with the new executable.
+   This is known not to work on Windows systems.

+   The 'kite install' form naturally works just fine for other projects.

 9. Use Kite normally: